kiln-reviews 6 min read

 The three-zone Bartlett Genesis controller is a genuine operational advantage for crystalline glazing, raku-style sequences, or any work where top-bottom temperature variation matters.
 Standard Skutt FireBox programs run one combined program; zone control lets you slow the top ring independently of the bottom.

-The 6.7 cubic foot interior is notably larger than the KM-1018’s 4.6 cubic feet but comparable to the KM-1027’s 7.3.
+The 6.7 cubic foot interior is notably larger than the KM-1018’s 4.6 cubic feet and slightly smaller than the KM-1027’s 7.
 Potters coming from a KM-1027 say load capacity feels similar; those stepping up from the KM-1018 notice a significant jump.

 Cost to fire